Does playing chess or understanding the concepts of it seem problematic to you? No worries, you are not alone.

 Almost everybody on this planet has at least once shied away from learning chess due to the seeming complexities of the game.
 Though difficult, once you understand the ABCs of this game, nothing will stop you from acing it.

 Chess is one of the most popular board games in the world.
-And, if you are a gamer, you might already know the benefits of playing chess.
-From forming a creative ability to think to increase problem-solving skills, this mind game does it all.
+And, if you are an avid board gamer, you might already know the benefits of playing chess.
+From forming a creative ability in thinking to an increase problem-solving skills, this mind game does it all.

 And here’s how you can conquer the world of chess by just following the guidelines given below.